crate/crate/docs/appendices/release-notes/unreleased.rst

 New statements and clauses
 --------------------------

+- Extended the supported syntax for :ref:`SET TRANSACTION
+  <ref-set-transaction>`.

 - Added the :ref:`DISCARD <discard>` statement.

 - Added the :ref:`CHECK <check_constraint>` constraint syntax, which specifies